The College Essay program involves many skilled mentors, including:

 Melinda Clemmons Blackorby, the parent of two Oakland Tech graduates, is a freelance writer and editor for nonprofits serving children, youth, and families.
 Her stories and poems have appeared in The Cimarron Review, Kindred, Cavalier, West Trestle Review, Eclipse, The Monthly, The Chronicle of Social Change, and elsewhere.
 She loves working with students in the Oakland Tech college essay program.

 Jana Good is a marketing professional who loves working with high school students on the college admissions process.
-A mom of two Oakland Tech students (one graduate and one senior), Jana has helped numerous students identify and hone the narrative of their college applications.
-Jana currently works for the City of Oakland as a FUSE Fellow.
+A mom of two Oakland Tech graduates, Jana has helped dozens of students identify and hone the narrative of their college applications.
+Jana currently works in marketing for Stanford Health Care.

 Peggy Griffin has a BA in history from UC Berkeley and an MBA in finance from SF State University.
 She had a long career in the commercial insurance industry.
 She was a coach with Writer Coach Connection for seven years in Berkeley, and currently volunteers with College Is Real at De Anza High School in Richmond, helping seniors (often the first in their families to attend college) with their application essays.
 She has guided her three kids through the college application process.
 Her oldest is a Tech graduate, and her youngest started college last year.
 She loves helping kids with their essays and is excited to be back in the Tech community.

-Carolyn Jones was a news reporter at the San Francisco Chronicle for 17 years and now works as a senior writer for the XQ Institute, a nonprofit devoted to high school education reform.
-She also freelances for Oakland Magazine and other publications.
+Carolyn Jones is a senior reporter at EdSource, a nonprofit journalism organization that covers education in California.
+She previously was a news reporter at the San Francisco Chronicle, the Oakland Tribune and other publications.
 She graduated from UC Berkeley with an English degree, and has two kids who graduated from Tech and are now in college.

 Star Lightner is an attorney and the senior editor of Miller & Starr, California Real Estate 4th, a 45-chapter treatise on real estate law.
 In that capacity, she edits the treatise annually and works with a dozen chapter authors, as well as authoring six chapters herself.
 In addition, she writes Miller & Starr, Real Estate Newsalert, a bi-monthly publication on current real estate developments.
 She is also a regular contributor to the California Real Property Journal.
 In law school at UC Berkeley, she was editor in chief of Ecology Law Quarterly, one of the country’s foremost environmental law journals.
 An Oakland native who attended public schools at every step of her education, she now has a junior at Oakland Tech and a 7th grader at Claremont Middle School.
 She is very excited about working with students at Tech.